nikkiii/vlib/README.md

 // $bsp->pakfile = pak file, use openArchive() to get a ZipArchive.
 ```

-To open a VPK file:
+To open a VPK file (Uses Flysystem for universal filesystem access):

 ```php
 <?php